13 Causal inference

 - fit a linear regression of \(Y\) on \(X\) to estimate \(\tau\)

 In the “Baron and Kenny (1986) approach”, we test \(\mathscr{H}_0: \alpha=0\), \(\mathscr{H}_0: \tau=0\) and \(\mathscr{H}_0: \gamma=0\) against the two-sided alternative.
-This approach has caveats since mediation refers to the relation \(X \to M \to Y\), so we only need to consider (joint tests of) \(\alpha\) and \(\gamma\) (the total effect could be zero because \(\beta = -\alpha\gamma\) even if there is mediation).
-Zhao, Lynch, and Chen (2010) review the typology of mediation.
+This approach is somewhat flawed since mediation refers to the relation \(X \to M \to Y\), so we only need to consider (joint tests of) \(\alpha\gamma\) (the total effect could be zero because \(\beta = -\alpha\gamma\) even if there is mediation).
+In practice, thus, we only need steps 1) and 2) and the models should include potential confounders of the pair \((M, Y)\).

 - complementary mediation when both direct and indirect effects are of the same sign and non-zero.